Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: Introduction

 \section{Introduction}

-\IEEEPARstart{D}UE to rapid development in metasurfaces and the corresponding fabrication technologies, reconfigurable intelligent surfaces (RISs) have emerged as promising candidates for future sixth-generation (6G) wireless networks \cite{RIS1,RIS2,RIS3,RIS4}.
+\IEEEPARstart{D}UE to rapid developments in metasurfaces and their corresponding fabrication technologies, reconfigurable intelligent surfaces (RISs) have emerged as promising candidates for next generation (NG) wireless networks \cite{RIS2,RIS3,RIS4}.
 RISs are typically constructed as planar arrays, consisting of many low-cost passive scattering elements.
-Ideally, each reconfigurable element can independently adjust the phase shift and amplitude of incident wireless signals based on biasing voltages provided by a smart controller.
-Normally, RISs can only receive and reflect signals in one of the two half planes defined by the planar structure, and thus an RIS can only serve users on one of its sides \cite{RIS5,RIS6}.
+Ideally, each reconfigurable element can independently adjust the phase shift and amplitude of the incident wireless signals based on biasing voltages provided by a smart controller.
+Normally, RISs can only receive and reflect signals in one of the two $180^{\circ}$ half planes defined by its planar structure, and thus an RIS can only serve users on one of its sides \cite{RIS5,RIS6}.
 However, a new type of RIS, referred to as a simultaneous transmitting/refracting and reflecting RIS (STAR-RIS) \cite{STAR1}, has been introduced to overcome this limitation \cite{STAR2,STAR3}.
-By employing both electrical-polarization and magnetization currents, STAR-RISs can simultaneously reflect and transmit the incident signals \cite{STAR4}, which leads to full-space coverage.
-The transmission and reflection coefficients of the STAR-RIS elements can be reconfigured for flexible deployments.
+By employing both electrical-polarization and magnetization currents, STAR-RISs can simultaneously reflect and transmit the incident signals \cite{STAR4}, which leads to full-space $360^{\circ}$ coverage.
+The transmission and reflection coefficients of the STAR-RIS elements can be configured for flexible deployments.

 The inherent broadcast nature of wireless transmissions make them vulnerable to eavesdroppers.
-Physical layer security (PLS) techniques have been proposed to opportunistically exploit the random characteristics of fading channels to degrade the leakage of legitimate information to unintended recipients and thus to enhance the secrecy of wireless communications \cite{PLS1,PLS2,PLS3,PLS4,PLS5,PLS6,PLS7}.
-Most of these PLS schemes perform well when accurate Channel State Information at the Tx (CSIT) is available \cite{PLS2,PLS3, PLS5,PLS6,PLS7}.
+Physical layer security (PLS) techniques have been proposed for opportunistically exploiting the random characteristics of fading channels to mitigate the leakage of legitimate information to unintended recipients and thus to enhance the secrecy of wireless communications \cite{PLS2,PLS3,PLS5,PLS6}.
+Most of these PLS schemes perform well when accurate channel state information is available at the Tx (CSIT) \cite{PLS2,PLS3, PLS5,PLS6}.